rohithravin/Fine-Grained-Classification-ViT/README.md

    - **Precision in Applications**: Fine-grained classification requires high precision due to the subtle differences between classes.
 Misclassification can lead to significant errors, especially in critical fields like healthcare or agriculture.
 Improving the accuracy of these models can directly impact decision-making processes.

 2. **Advancement in AI Research**:
-   - **Pushing the Boundaries**: By exploring and fine-tuning advanced ViT models, this project contributes to the ongoing research in AI, pushing the boundaries of what these models can achieve in terms of accuracy and efficiency.
+   - **Pushing the Boundaries**: By exploring and applying transfer learning on advanced ViT models, this project contributes to the ongoing research in AI, pushing the boundaries of what these models can achieve in terms of accuracy and efficiency.

 3. **Real-World Applications**:
    - **Biodiversity Monitoring**: Accurate species identification can aid in tracking and conserving wildlife.